The national context

 The importance of longevity

-We recognise the value of longevity in buildings as a good in itself and from a practical, environmental and economic standpoint.
+We recognise the value of longevity in buildings as a good in itself, as well as from a practical, environmental and economic standpoint.
 As Dr Robyn Pender has written, the French word for “sustainability” is “durability”:

 “The most durable building will be the one with the longest usable lifespan, requiring the least energy input for ongoing maintenance and operation.”